Botox® and Dermal Filler Training Courses For Nurses

 Why Should Nurses Train in Aesthetics ?

-Are you a nurse thinking about expanding into Botulinum toxin and dermal fillers treatments?
+Are you a nurse thinking about expanding into Botulinum toxin, dermal fillers, chemical peels and other aesthetic treatments?
 Acquisition Aesthetics can provide you with the theoretical knowledge and practical skills required to deliver these facial aesthetic treatments competently and confidently.
-Our courses also deliver training in the business and marketing element of facial aesthetics, providing you with the tools to build a successful cosmetic business in today’s competitive market.
+Our Botox® training and dermal fillers training courses also deliver tuition in the business and marketing element of facial aesthetics, providing you with the tools to build a successful cosmetic business in today’s competitive market.

 1) The Demand

 The recent boom of the cosmetic industry is no secret.
 Analytical experts of the market predict that the trend is set to continue over the next decade, with the cosmetic industry of the UK alone expected to achieve a value of £913 million by 2019.
 This revolution is primarily driven by the Botulinum toxin and dermal fillers market which have seen phenomenal increases in popularity over the last 20 years.
 This growing demand implies an urgent need for more skilled practitioners.
 The climate is therefore rich with opportunity for new aesthetic practitioners and has the potential to provide significant rewards…

 It is widely accepted that nurses are some of the hardest working professionals in the UK.
 The continued survival of our NHS is often attributed to nurses and their selfless sense of duty, caring and empathetic nature and excellent team working skills.
 It’s about time nurses were given the opportunity to enjoy a more lucrative line of work and facial aesthetics provides just that.